TDarkShadow/iheartnewvegas/main.md

 [**Alternative Repairing**](https://www.nexusmods.com/newvegas/mods/52510)
 Adds Repair Tools, required to perform repairs, and repair parts for you to craft and buy, giving you alternate methods of repairing equipment.
+- Hide **Alternative Repairing - Honest Hearts.esp**.
+- Hide **Alternative Repairing - Lonesome Road.esp**.

 Additional files to install:
-- [**Alternative Repairing Tweaks**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Alternative%20Repairing%20Tweaks.7z).
-Forwards **Yukichigai Unofficial Patch** fixes, including extending the Weapon Repair Kit sound fix to all new Kits; custom INI adds a prefix to parts, disables weapon and armor degradation tweaks, and lowers threshold at which apparel is considered clothing.
+- [**Alternative Repairing Tweaks**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Alternative%20Repairing%202.7.12%20Tweaks.7z).
+Merges DLC esps with the main esp; forwards YUP fixes, including extending the Weapon Repair Kit sound fix to all new Kits; custom INI adds a prefix to parts, disables weapon and armor degradation tweaks, and lowers threshold at which apparel is considered clothing; merges DLC esps with the main esp.

 > ℹ️ For an alternative mod that only features the Repair Tools mechanic, check out [**Repair Tools**](https://www.nexusmods.com/newvegas/mods/74884?).